 Adding a question that requires users to upload a file forces them to sign in to their Google account and upload the file to their drive first which may reduce spam submissions.

-“Collect email addresses” is set to “Verified”
+“Collect email addresses” is set to “Verified.”

 Note: This setting will capture the users’ Gmail/Google email address.
 CBOs and SJOs should ensure that they implement measures to protect the email addresses collected from unathosied access and misuse.